 Add ham and garlic and cook another minute.

-Add green beans, potatoes, chicken broth, and butter.
+Add green beans, potatoes, and chicken broth.

 Season to taste with salt and pepper.